kristindong/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

-H0 : The slope is zero
-Ha : The slope is not zero
-Significance level: 0.05%

-The results of the linear regression are summarized below.

 ![regression_model](regression_model.png)

+- H0 : The slope is zero
+- Ha : The slope is not zero
+- Significance level: 0.05%

 1. Based on the data, and assuming a significance level of 0.05%, vehicle length, ground clearance, and the intercept contributed non-random amounts of variance to the mpg values in this dataset.
 The p-values of these variables are below the significance level which means we can reject the hypothesis that their coefficients are zero.